 This podcast takes a look at three of the most common propaganda techniques as they are used by advertising and in the media.
 Examples from popular culture are used to help explain the tactics.
 Video created by Ian Greer while a student at Mansfield University.

-We would therefore like to challenge the subtle and overt use of propaganda within our own discussions, and this is particularly salient for British Paharis from Mirpur, Jammu & Kashmir, given the nature of the Kashmir Conflict and the various territorial interests that would like to police the Conflict to ensure the dominance of their narratives.
+We would like to challenge the subtle and overt use of propaganda within our own discussions, and this is particularly salient for Azad Kashmiris born in the UK (British Azad Kashmiris), given the nature of the Kashmir Conflict and the various territorial interests that would like to police the Conflict to ensure the dominance of their narratives.
 We believe this undermines genuine people-centric discourses and the narratives of ordinary people whenever ‘Kashmir’ is discussed.